sogko/graphql-schemas/README.md

 A collection of common and useful GraphQL Object schemas.
 Expressed in **GraphQL Schema Language**.

 (Need a quick primer?
-Refer to the [cheat sheet](http://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6) right here)
+Refer to the [cheat sheet](http://wehavefaces.net/graphql-shorthand-notation-cheatsheet-17cd715861b6))

 ## Schemas List
 - [GeoJSON](./geojson)